Ditch the Concrete: 6 Innovative Options for Driveways

 Driveways Past and Present

-For the most part, from the very beginning of their production concrete driveways have been just plain ugly.
+From the very beginning of their production concrete driveways have, for the most part, been just plain ugly.
 If they were beautiful, individuals and companies would not have such success with inventing ways to alter the look of the raw slabs.

 When it’s time to replace failed concrete or when a new home is being built, though, other choices are available.
-There are now products that change not only the face but also the usefulness of the spaces we use to get from roads to our carports and garages.
+We now have methods and products that change not only the face but also the usefulness of the spaces we use to get from roads to our carports and garages.

 Why shouldn't those areas be as attractive and as earth friendly as possible?
-Thankfully, the following ideas are not just doable, they are affordable (some remarkably so), whether applied to new construction or to a remodel.
+Whether applied to new construction or to a remodel the following ideas are not just doable, they are affordable, some being remarkably so.

 1. Break Up Parts of Your Driveway and Take Advantage of Sloping Hills